The PIMMUR Principles: Ensuring Validity in Collective Behavior of LLM Societies: Results

-\begin{AIbox}{400pt}{Definition: \textbf{Unawareness}} { Agents in the simulation should remain unaware of the experimental hypothesis, design, and evaluation criteria.
-By preventing meta-awareness of the research setup, this property reduces systematic biases, yielding more reliable behavioral outcomes. } \end{AIbox} In contrast to \textit{Minimal-Control}, which primarily concerns the researcher’s role, \textit{Unawareness} pertains to the models themselves.
-Even a carefully designed minimal-control instruction may still reflect a classical experimental setup so famous that models can easily infer, as illustrated by \citet{masumori2025large}'s Sugarscape experiment and \citet{cau2025selective}'s studies on opinion dynamics.
-This suggests that models may be ``too intelligent'' for certain social experiments, as their responses can be influenced by the Hawthorne effect or social desirability bias.
-We therefore recommend that, prior to conducting LLM-based social experiments, researchers use prompts to test whether models can infer the experimental objective.
+\begin{AIbox}{230pt}{Definition: \textbf{Unawareness}} { Agents should remain unaware of the experimental hypothesis, design, and evaluation criteria.
+This reduces experimental biases, where models adjust their behavior to align with perceived social expectations or experimental goals. } \end{AIbox} LLMs are trained on vast corpora containing classic social science experiments (\eg, Sugarscape, Prisoner's Dilemma).
+This creates a risk of \textbf{epistemic leakage}: if a model recognizes the experimental setup, its response may be biased by ``social desirability'' or ``the Hawthorne effect''—the tendency to perform according to a recognized theory.
+In contrast to \textit{Minimal-Control}, which primarily concerns the instruction design, \textit{Unawareness} pertains to the models themselves.
+Even a carefully designed minimal-control instruction can still reflect a classical experimental setup so famous that models can easily infer, such as \citet{masumori2025large}'s Sugarscape experiment and \citet{cau2025selective}'s studies on opinion dynamics.
+We argue that frontier LLMs can be ``too intelligent'' for certain social experiments.
+Researchers must audit whether models can infer the study's objective, as meta-awareness systematically invalidates behavioral authenticity.

-\begin{AIbox}{400pt}{Definition: \textbf{Realism}} { A simulation should use empirical data from real human societies as references rather than only reproducing simplified theoretical models.
-This property ensures that emergent behaviors can be meaningfully validated against observed human dynamics. } \end{AIbox} To analyze complex human societies, social scientists have long relied on simplified mathematical models, such as Heider's balance theory~\cite{heider1946attitudes} and the Sugarscape experiment~\cite{epstein1996growing}.
-In LLM-based social simulations, many studies treat these models as ground truth for evaluating outcomes~\cite{de2023emergence, cisneros2024large, borah2025mind}.
-However, because the ultimate objective is to approximate real-world human behavior, alignment with overly simplified models provides limited insight~\cite{larooij2025large}.
-Conversely, whether AI societies reproduce the phenomena of mathematical theories should not be regarded as a measure of AI social intelligence.
-Models not grounded to human data should not serve as primary references.
+\begin{AIbox}{230pt}{Definition: \textbf{Realism}} { Simulations should use empirical data from real-world human societies as references rather than simplified theoretical models, ensuring that AI's emergent behaviors can be meaningfully validated in real-world human dynamics. } \end{AIbox} Social science has long utilized simplified mathematical models, such as Heider's balance theory~\cite{heider1946attitudes} and the Sugarscape experiment~\cite{epstein1996growing}, to explain complex human societies.
+A significant portion of current MASS research evaluates LLMs solely on their ability to replicate these idealized mathematical outcomes~\cite{de2023emergence, cisneros2024large, borah2025mind}.
+While theoretical models provide valuable mechanistic insights, they should not be treated as the sole